-At the last count I noticed that I have now officially written in excess of 1400 articles.
+At the last count, I noticed that I have now officially written in excess of 2000 articles.
 That’s quite impressive even by my standards.
 Sure there have been times when I have written an article every single day.
 There have been times when I have even been in advance – that means I have actually written articles before I needed or even wanted to post them.

-On the other hand there certainly have been times when I haven’t posted or written anything for days, or weeks or even months.
-Those have been times when life just ‘happened’ to me instead of me being in control.
-These have been sad times or when my head space has been wrong.
-Those were times when I was unable to write because writing was ‘just not fun’!
+On the other hand, there certainly have been times when I haven’t posted or written anything for days, or weeks, or even months.
+Those have been times when life just “happened” to me instead of me being in control.
+These have been sad times, or when my headspace has been wrong.
+Those were times when I was unable to write because the writing was “just not fun”!

 So in order for me to enjoy writing the articles, it is extremely important for me to choose the niche that I am interested in.
 The reality is that I write for my own enjoyment.
 If what I am writing about is useful to others or if I can make money out of what I am writing about, then for me that is an added bonus.
 If I had chosen a niche market in order to write purely for financial gain, I would have, in all probability found the writing difficult if not altogether painful.

 As your confidence increases so too will your desire to monetize it.
 Money is also a huge motivator, especially in the short term.
-This can be done in a number of ways and the two that readily spring to mine are add opportunities or affiliate links.
+This can be done in a number of ways, and the two that readily spring to mind are to add opportunities or affiliate links.

 Don’t expect to get rich overnight though – slow and steady usually wins the race.